metrics-matcher/metrics-matcher.github.io/index.md

 Since v1.0.2 build procedure produces different variants of the app.

-Latest release contains these:
+Latest release contains these variants of the app:

 - **demo** - includes H2 driver, different types of SQL queries and profiles to demonstrate how it works
-- **mini** - minimal without drivers and configs
+- **mini** - minimal version without drivers and configs
 - **oracle** - includes Oracle driver, data source template for Oracle database and dummy metrics profile

 Full list of downloadable files is available at